gleechi/gleechi.github.io/pages/1.0.0/unity/unity_vgonboarding_task4.md

 #### Tips for VR developers

 * This task is mainly to showcase VirtualGrasp's support on interaction with ArticulationBody.
+* The assembling in this example is not making use of VG's non-physical joint systems, but purely of Unity's physical joint system provided by ArticulationBody component.
+To see how to use VG's joint system for assembling check out [Onboarding Task5](unity_vgonboarding_task5.1.0.0.html) and [Task 7](unity_vgonboarding_task7.1.0.0.html).

 ### Solution